About Brock Township

 Cannington, Ontario |

+Cannington, Ontario, home to approximately 2,000 residents, is nestled on the shores of the Beaver River.
+With numerous restaurants and a variety of specialty and general stores downtown, Cannington offers both residents and visitors alike an enticing getaway and appealing shopping experience.
+Local volunteers and service groups organize many exciting events throughout the year including the Canada Day celebrations in MacLeod Park.
 Settlement of the area that surrounds Cannington began to occur throughout the 1820’s and 1830’s with a store and saw mill being opened in the 1830’s.
 As other mills and buildings were constructed to support local agriculture and industry the settlement of Cannington began to emerge in the 1840’s.
 The completion of the Toronto Nipissing Railroad to Cannington by November 1871 caused the area to boom.
 Residents and visitors can continue to travel along the repurposed railroad bed that is now the Beaver River Wetlands Trail.
 When it comes to outdoor pursuits and recreation, Cannington has a lot to offer.
 MacLeod Park, located on the southeast side of the village, is a recreation lover’s dream with over 16 hectares of parkland.
-Home to tennis courts, lawn bowling, a museum operated by the Cannington Historical Society, gazebos, two baseball diamonds, playgrounds, the fifth largest skateboard park in Ontario, basketball courts, arena & community centre, curling club, and a nature walking trail, MacLeod Park has something to offer everyone. |
+Home to tennis courts, lawn bowling, a museum operated by the Cannington Historical Society, two baseball diamonds, playgrounds, the fifth largest skateboard park in Ontario, basketball courts, arena & community centre, and a nature walking trail which turns into the Cannington Haunted Attraction in October. |

 Sunderland, Ontario |

 Sunderland, Ontario is located at the southern end of Brock Township.
 Surrounded by prime agricultural lands Sunderland is home to approximately 1,200 residents.
-With many interesting and unique stores, restaurants and galleries, Sunderland is a destination for visitors and guests year around.
+With many interesting and unique stores and restaurants.
+Sunderland is a destination for visitors and guests year around.
 In addition to the permanent attractions, Sunderland hosts many events including the Sunderland Maple Syrup Festival in the spring and the annual Sunderland Agricultural Fall Fair in early fall.
 Sunderland was not recognized until about 1870 when the Toronto Nipissing Railroad passed through the area.
 The junction of River Street and Albert Street was referred to as Jones’ Corner because the Jones brothers owned the surrounding properties.
 At this time the name was changed to Sunderland.
 Many of the early Palatine (German families) like Brethour, Baker, Miller and others had been brought to England and later Ireland by the Earl of Sunderland.
 Perhaps this is where the name came from.
 In England the town of Sunderland got its name when the town land was “sundered” or separated from a nearby monastery, hence the name Sunderland.
 Many of the settlers in this part of Brock were of military background or United Empire Loyalists and received grants of free land.
 They were very loyal to the British Crown and for many generations supported the Tory Government.
 Once the railroad came through the town rapidly expanded and there was an increase in the number of new homes built and businesses started.
 One can now travel along the same route followed by the Toronto Nipissing Railroad due to the efforts of a local collaborative that has converted the former railroad bed into a multi-use trail.
 The Beaver River Wetlands Trail travels north to Cannington and south to Blackwater. |